Otterbourne: Waterworks

 Prior to the centralisation of its regional offices, Otterbourne was home to the Hampshire headquarters of Southern Water.
 The 1980s office building (part of which was leased to the Audit Commission) is situated on the site of a large water supply works, which takes water from the River Itchen and a number of boreholes.
 Otterbourne water supply works feeds a covered reservoir in the village, which in turn supplies most of the eastern side of Southampton.
+Water is also pumped to a covered reservoir at Yew Hill in Olivers Battery Community Parish.

 Following Southern Water's £20.3 million fine for 'deliberate misreporting' and failing to meet guaranteed standards of service to customers in 2007, the company shut down its use of the Otterbourne building and leased it to two NHS organisations; South Central Ambulance Service and Health Education Wessex.

+Church

+The village church is dedicated to Saint Matthew.
+It was built over two years from 1837 to a design by Owen Browne Carter and William Crawley Yonge.
+Some the internal fittings are older than the church including a carved panel on the pulpit dating from the 15th century.